22003399/19AI307_JAVA/Module-05/DAY-4/README.md

  ```
 /*
 Program to implement a IS-A RELATIONSHIP AND HAS-A RELATIONSHIP using Java
-Developed by: Onteddu Sirisha
+Developed by: MOHAMED MUFFASHAL K A
-RegisterNumber: 212222230103
+RegisterNumber: 2122222220024
 */
 ```